 A home appraisal can be useful to determine the list price for sellers.
 However, if the appraisal is done afterward and the appraised value is less than the list price, sellers might need to reduce the price or get another appraisal.
 Sellers can also choose to wait for an all-cash deal where an appraisal is not required, but that is difficult and can prolong the selling process.
 If the location your house is located in has experienced distressed sales resulting in a greater number of homes for sale, it is likely to drive your home price down too.

 If you are getting your mortgage refinanced, an appraisal lower than the outstanding mortgage amount can prevent you from getting the new mortgage.
 The reason is that lenders use the home as collateral If the home is valued at less than the outstanding balance, the risk for the lender is too high.
+You may also need a home appraisal if you are receiving a reverse mortgage in Canada.

 There are several ways in which you can get a higher and accurate appraisal for your home: